dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 - [Picture for Geometric Mechanics]

+- egyptian architecture as the most prominently preserved ancient architecture, exerting an archetypical influence on our minds for millinea, even after language was lost.

+- were the egyptian pyramids a response to a loss of cultural information? they seem to have attempted to build something so large, it would be impossible to tear down.
+  - is their understanding of the afterlife simply the modern era?
+    (not literally) however, it is like they wanted to make certain their cultural artifacts would be protected through time.

 - Here (prior to printing press), the narrow spectrum of available info fluctuated perpetually.
   - rationalism wasn't even a fleeting dream at this point.